Sovereign-Labs/sovereign-sdk-web3-js/DEVELOPMENT.md

 If a change you are making should result in a new version of a package, you should create a changeset and include it in the PR.

+The `changeset` bot will comment on your PR if it is missing a changeset, if your change doesn't impact a package (for example if you are just fixing a linting error) you can safely ignore the bot.

 ### Creating a changeset

 The following commands are available at the root of the monorepo.